bklogic/complexity-test/README.md

 # Complexity Test

 Data access services for complexity test.
+It tests the capability of service engine to handle complex objects.

 ## Complexity Scale